sqonk/phext-detach/docs/api/global_functions.md

 - **$callback** The callback method that will receive each item on the seperate task.
 - **$params** An optional array of additional [constant] parameters that will be passed to the callback.
 - **$block** Whether the main program will block execution until all tasks have completed.
 - **$limit** Set the maximum number of tasks that may run concurrently.
 0 = unlimited.
-Defaults to the number of phsyical CPU cores on the running system.
+Defaults to the number of physical CPU cores on the running system.

 **Returns:**  array|BufferedChannel The result changes based on the configuration of the task map.
 **See:**  TaskMap class for more options.